Best AI Writing Tools for Bloggers 2026: 8 Picks That Actually Save Time

 #8.
 Longshot AI — Best for Fact-Checked Long-Form Content

-Longshot AI carved out a specific niche: AI writing with a focus on factual accuracy.
-The FactCheck feature — which verifies claims against real sources — is the main differentiator, and honestly, it's the one thing no other tool on this list even attempts.
-For bloggers writing in health, finance, science, or legal-adjacent niches where accuracy isn't optional, this is the tool that directly addresses the AI hallucination problem.
+Longshot AI filled a specific gap: AI writing that focuses on factual accuracy.
+The FactCheck feature — which verifies claims against real sources — is the main draw, and it's the only tool here that even tries to solve the AI hallucination problem.
+Writing in health, finance, science, or legal-adjacent fields where accuracy isn't optional?
+This is the tool that directly addresses that concern.

-The output isn't as polished as Jasper or Writesonic out of the box — I won't sugarcoat that.
+Output quality isn't as polished as Jasper or Writesonic out of the box — I won't sugarcoat it.
 You'll do more editing.
-But you'll have fewer embarrassing factual errors, which is a worthwhile trade-off in certain niches.
-(Side note: the number of AI-generated health articles I've seen confidently cite made-up studies is genuinely alarming.
-Longshot is a direct response to that problem.)
+But you'll catch fewer embarrassing factual errors, which is worth the trade-off in certain niches.
+The number of AI-generated health articles confidently citing made-up studies is genuinely alarming.
+Longshot is a direct answer to that problem.

 Key Features: